-If you’re lucky enough to have a self-cleaning oven, cleaning yours is easy: wipe up any large spills on the oven floor, remove the racks, and turn the self-cleaning cycle on.
+If you’re lucky enough to have a self-cleaning oven, cleaning yours is easy: wipe up any large spills on the oven floor, remove the racks, and start the self-cleaning cycle.
 Before you do, make sure to remove any kitchen towels you have hanging on the oven door, and that nothing paper or plastic is touching the oven’s exterior.
 Those cleaning cycles get hot!

 For the rest of us, knowing how to clean an oven involves a few more steps.
 They’re not complicated and, with a little time and effort, you can get your oven sparkling clean again.

 You will need:

 A large box of baking soda

 1. Clean the racks first.
 Remove your oven racks and wash them in hot, soapy water in the sink.
 To get rid of baked-on grease, dip the corner of a damp washcloth in the baking soda and use it to scrub the grease stains.